 Gathering this kind of data about your brand can be useful internally, or you can use it to find data for social-related content.

-It's not secret that Google has a lot of insights and information to share.
-Luckily, Google put together a free tool for marketers to find the latest data surrounding current trends.
+It's no secret that Google has a lot of insights and information to share.
+Luckily, Google put together a free tool for marketers to find the latest data surrounding current trends called Think with Google.

 This is a great tool for browsing, and I highly recommend subscribing to it.
 Since it’s made specifically with marketers in mind, it does a great job of keeping you up-to-date on the latest information you need to know.